-Meets the general project eligibility and sidebars Yes = Eligible No = Ineligible Meets the 1:1 non-federal match requirement 1 Yes = Eligible No = Ineligible Addresses one or more of the S&PF National Themes and associated outcomes Yes = Eligible No = Ineligible
+Meets the general project eligibility and sidebars Yes = Eligible No = Ineligible Meets the 1:1 non-federal match requirement Yes = Eligible No = Ineligible Addresses one or more of the S&PF National Themes and associated outcomes Yes = Eligible No = Ineligible

-Evaluation Criteria2
+Evaluation Criteria

-4-5 pts - High 3 pts - Medium 0-2 pts - Low Summarizes the project but has little communication value.
+4-5 pts - High 3 pts - Medium 0-2 pts - Low Project Overview/Purpose Statement Provides a succinct and relevant overview; could easily be used to communicate critical elements and value of the project.
+Summarized the project but has little communication value.
 Does not effectively summarize the proposed project.

-10-15 pts - High 4-9 - Medium 0-3 pts - Low Context, Goals, and Context clearly identifies priority Project context, goals and Project context, goals, and Objectives landscapes and issues that are being objectives are present, but objectives are unclear. addressed.
-Goals and objectives underdeveloped.
-The priority address the national themes being landscape and/or national themes addressed by the project. are not adequately addressed.
+10-15 pts - High 4-9 pts - Medium 0-3 pts - Low Context, Goals, and Context clearly identifies priority Project context, goals and Project context, goals, and Objectives landscapes and issues that are objectives are present, but objectives are unclear. being addressed.
+Goals and underdeveloped.
+The priority objectives address the national landscape and/or national themes being addressed by the themes are not adequately project. addressed.